Spanish–Moro conflict: Campaigns of 1886–87 at Jolo

 The beginning of 1888 witnessed several expeditions and combats, the first being against the Moros of Sariol.
-At dawn on February 19 two half brigades marched out of Jolo, the first under Lieutenant-Colonel Novella, the second under Capt.
+On February 19, two half brigades marched out of Jolo, the first under Lieutenant-Colonel Novella, the second under Capt.
 Victor Diaz, of the artillery.
 The headquarters and Sultan Harun also accompanied the forces.
-No opposition was encountered until the district of the Dato Yulcone was entered, but at that time a general fire was opened against the entire column.
+No opposition was encountered until the district of the Datu Yulcone was entered, but at that time a general fire was opened against the entire column.
 After some sharp fighting the Moros were driven off and the troops advanced.
 After a short interval the attack was renewed, an hour being consumed in gaining the plateau of Tambayang.
-After a short rest General Arolas decided to fall back to Jolo, and the column retired, harassed by the Moros until the territory of the friendly Dato Yau-Yali was reached.
+After a short rest General Arolas decided to fall back to Jolo, and the column retired, harassed by the Moros until the territory of the friendly Datu Yau-Yali was reached.
 Jolo was reentered at '5 in the afternoon, the troops having suffered a loss of 2 killed and 18 wounded, 13 of the latter being disciplinarios.
 The Moro loss as reported was 7 killed and 16 wounded.

 Another expedition to Paticolo on February 24 resulted in the death of some 11 Moros and the wounding of 60.
 The Spanish forces lost 1 officer and 19 men wounded.
 15 from the disciplinarios.

 On the 27th, four companies of artillery, a mountain section with two guns, a company of engineers, and 250 of the Fourth Regiment arrived at Jolo.
 On March 3 at daylight, an expedition nearly 2.000 strong left Jolo, under the command of General Arolas, for a march through the little-known district of Lati.
 On the afternoon of the same day the settlement of the Panglima Arosa was taken and destroyed, the Spanish having 7 wounded, the losses of the enemy being considerably greater.

 On the 11th another expedition, numbering 1,500 men, left Jolo on 7 war vessels in the harbor and disembarked at the point of Pandanan, in the eastern part of the island.
 A vigorous campaign was then begun, the Moros being defeated at Paticolo, Porrion, Piquidapo, and Piqnidajo on the 15th, 16th, 19th, 22d, 26th, and March 27, the dead Moros amounting to the number of 56.
 The Spanish losses were 7 killed and 84 wounded in the several fights.

 Notwithstanding the apparent supremacy of Sukan Harun, the Moros of Jolo persisted in their allegiance to Amilol Quiram, and the Spanish Government gave up the attempt to force Harun upon the people.
 Amilol Quiram was then recognized as the Sultan of Jolo.